drfenixion/freecad.robotcad/README.md

 If you want to work on this workbench you have the following options (choose one):

-- Run RobotCAD by fast run script with -d flag (you need to remove RobotCAD docker container first if it was created before without -d flag).
+- Run RobotCAD by fast run script with `-d` flag.
+You need to remove RobotCAD docker container first if it was created before without `-d` flag.
+You can do remove old container and run with debug by `-fd` flags.
 After that you will able to use VSCODE debugger.
 ```
 git clone https://github.com/drfenixion/freecad.robotcad.git
 cd freecad.robotcad/docker